smithse/TTGO-Wiki/Supported-boards.md

   * Battery charger chip causes HUGE RF interference in particular in battery-only operation. (https://vimeo.com/341131491)

 You can eliminate the quality problem by disabling the battery charger chip and directly connecting a battery to the 5V power supply.
 You cannot (should not in order to avaid hazards) charge the battery via USB after this modification.

+## TTGO T-BEAM (new version, charger IC AXP192)

+There is an updated revision of the board, LiliyGo claims that this update removes the power/noise problems mentioned above.
+The charging circuit was completely replaced, so this is likely to be true.

+NOT YET TESTED, please send me your experience reports if you have such a board.